 Lookup tables can be used for advanced custom fields when the standard "WHEN condition THEN value" is not sufficient for producing the desired result.
 With a lookup table, Funnel can populate the custom field by searching for a match in a table and returning the corresponding value on that particular row.

 Let's say we're using codes for our campaign names where each code corresponds to a human-friendly name for the campaign:

-To translate the campaign code to its human-friendly counterpart, create a new custom dimension:
+To translate the campaign code to its human-friendly counterpart, start by creating a new "Custom Dimension" from the "Dimensions" page in Funnel.

 In this example, we'll keep it simple and create just one rule that applies to the "Campaign" custom dimension which means it will affect data across all connected data sources.
-To activate the lookup table, select
+Add a Rule for all data, and activate the lookup table by selecting

 + more steps